-Each year, Just Buffalo offers a motivated young writer the opportunity to develop their craft and explore professional avenues within the literary arts.
-The selected fellow will work with a mentor, be encouraged to develop their unique voice as a creative writer and thinker, and present a creative writing project to be completed over the course of the summer fellowship.
+Each year, Just Buffalo offers motivated young writers the opportunity to develop their craft and explore professional avenues within the literary arts.
+The selected fellows will work with a mentor, be encouraged to develop their unique voice as a creative writer and thinker, and present a creative writing project to be completed over the course of the summer fellowship.
 Here are the winners.

 MILLIE RODRIGUEZ-SPENCER is a poet, recording artist, visual artist and a JBWC youth fellow from Buffalo, New York.
 She plans on pursuing a certificate in music production.
 She is a multi-faceted and motivated individual that believes in pursuing each one of her passions and not abandoning one for another.
 She merges her poetry writing as song lyrics, ultimately killing two birds with one stone.
 She says, ‘’I won’t settle for one box.’’

 SOPHIE ZHU was born and raised in Buffalo.
 A poetry alumna of The Adroit Journal‘s summer mentorship, her poetry can be found in Muzzle Magazine, and has been recognized by the National Poetry Quarterly, Hollins University, and Smith College.
 Fascinated with deconstructionism and voicing the abstract, she is also a classical pianist, an avid mathlete, and an aficionado of prime numbers.